ishandvd/Part-II-Notes/Bioinformatics/All Topics.md

 **Theorem:** There is a unique simple tree fitting an additive matrix.
 **Simple Tree:** Tree with no nodes of degree 2 (as in diagram above).
 If we had a node of degree two, we would simply join its two neighbours with the sum of the distances to those neighbours, and get rid of our original node.

+**Additive Matrix:** Distance matrix such that there exists an unrooted tree fitting it.

 Construct an evolutionary tree from a distance matrix.

 **Input:** a distance matrix.